ShaharBand/fluxly/docs/features.md

+# Fluxly — Flexible, Typed DAG Workflows

-FluxCLI is a **CLI-first framework** for designing, running, and shipping DAG-based workflows with **strong typing, lifecycle hooks, and maintainable code structure**.
-It’s built for developers who want **predictable, debuggable, and production-ready workflows**.
+Fluxly is a **flexible framework** for designing, running, and shipping **DAG-based workflows** with **strong typing, lifecycle hooks, and maintainable code structure**.
+It’s built for developers who want **predictable, debuggable, and production-ready workflows** that can be triggered via **CLI, API, or environment variables**.

 ---

-## CLI-first, strongly typed
+## Consistent, Strongly Typed Interfaces

-Each workflow becomes a CLI command.
-Flags are auto-generated from your `WorkflowInput` types, including **type hints, defaults, and descriptions**.
+Each workflow exposes a **consistent entrypoint**.
+Inputs from your `WorkflowInput` class are automatically mapped to **CLI flags, API payloads, or environment variables**, including **type hints, defaults, and descriptions**.
 This eliminates manual parsing and ensures **consistent interfaces across scripts and production pipelines**.

-!!! code "CLI Example"
+!!! code "EntryPoint Example"
     ```python
-    from fluxcli import FluxCLI
+    from fluxly import Fluxly
-    from fluxcli.workflow import Workflow, WorkflowInput
+    from fluxly.workflow import Workflow, WorkflowInput
-    from fluxcli.node import Node
+    from fluxly.node import Node

     class MyInput(WorkflowInput):
         message: str = "hello"